New Year Resolutions

 Regular feedback, and being able to respond in real time, gave me a feeling of being in control which helped maintain my interest and spur me on.

 And if ever I didn't feel too great one day?
-I could walk a little slower, or not at all that day, because I’d built some flex in my month to still achieve that marathon.
+I could move a little slower, or not at all that day, because I’d built some flex in my month to still achieve my marathon goal.

 Holding A Bigger Vision

-It's a vision of the changes I’ve created in the health and resilience of my body; and the reason it’s important to me to do that [have a look at Find Your Body Confidence if you'd like to know more].
+Which is why the fifth strategy, holding a bigger vision - of how I wanted to see the future, and my ‘why’ helped too.
+A vision of the changes I wanted to create in the health and resilience of my body; and the reason it’s important to me to do that [have a look at Find Your Body Confidence if you'd like to know more].

-This bigger vision helps sustain my progress in the long term, while I concentrate on what I can do right now.
-It’s a powerful combination.
+This bigger vision helped sustain my progress in the longer term, while I concentrated on what I could do in the moment.
+It was a powerful combination.

 So, there you have it.

-Although I’ve offered a very personal view this month, and focussed on health and wellbeing, I can say without any hesitation that these five strategies have also worked for my clients and all their wide-ranging aspirations.
+I’ve offered a very personal view this month, and focussed specifically on health and wellbeing, but I can say without any hesitation that these five strategies have also worked for my clients and all their wide-ranging aspirations.

 They can work for you too.